 My research focuses on developing visual narrative, especially with the newly-digitized visual record and image collections.
 I study transmedial narratology within relational databases and the ways image-driven scholarship in the digital environment opens new pathways of historical research.
 Theories of visual thinking and observational methodologies inform a software model I am creating to facilitate image-driven digital historiography.

-In a theory-practice approach, my case study explores the visual record of China's Boxer Uprising in 1900 that inspired unprecedented media coverage around the globe.
-Parallels with today's media revolution some hundred years later give additional value to these emerging narrative methodologies.
+In a theory-practice approach, my case study explores the visual record of China's Boxer Uprising in 1900, an event that inspired unprecedented media coverage around the globe.
+Parallels with today's media revolution some hundred years later adds meaning to these emerging narrative methodologies.

 Software, in a proposed "Visual Narrative Field" (VNF) model of narrative, supports image relationships composed by an author to illuminate historical themes and provocative sub-texts that may lie outside the structure of traditional history, breaking new ground in how we represent the past.
 The qualities of narrative embedded within a visual data field are experiential, immersive, and unlike linear text-based narrative, sustain a state of unresolved complexity closer to the way events unfold.

 Parallax between similar image sets—such as photographs taken by two very different men within the walls of the 55-day siege in Beijing—creates a granular multi-dimensional view.
 Typically, editors select the “best” photos to publish, but in the digital medium the VNF model design restores rejected views and adds texture to the scene by revealing the "edited-out" periphery and pointing at the presence of the photographers.
 This complex visual historiography emanates from the participants themselves preserved in graphics as vibrant now as they were then.